 Warren is a somewhat small city located in the state of Arkansas.
 With a population of 5,804 people and four constituent neighborhoods, Warren is the 57th largest community in Arkansas.

-Warren is a blue-collar town, with 40.20% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Warren is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Warren who work in office and administrative support (12.06%), healthcare (8.31%), and teaching (6.83%).
+Warren is a blue-collar town, with 39.58% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Warren is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Warren who work in office and administrative support (10.98%), teaching (7.27%), and healthcare (7.22%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Warren has relatively fewer families with younger children, and/or college students.
 Combined, this makes Warren a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 Warren is an extremely ethnically-diverse city.
 The people who call Warren home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Warren residents report their race to be White, followed by Black or African-American.
+The greatest number of Warren residents report their race to be Black or African-American, followed by White.
 Warren also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.44% of the city’s residents.
-Important ancestries of people in Warren include Irish, German, European, and Italian.
+People of Hispanic or Latino origin account for 19.55% of the city’s residents.
+Important ancestries of people in Warren include Irish, German, Italian, and African.

 The most common language spoken in Warren is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Polish.